-Easy homemade pecan pie bars made with a buttery shortbread crust and gooey pecan pie filling.
-They’re perfectly caramelly, nutty, crispy and chewy all in one bite!
+A crowd-pleasing, easy dessert, pecan pie bars are made with a buttery shortbread crust and gooey pecan filling.
+It’s pie in a portable handheld dessert perfect for the holidays!

 Table of Contents

 These pecan pie bars are one of my favorite holiday desserts!
-They’re buttery and caramelly and nutty, crispy and chewy, just pure wonderfulness.
-They’re like part pecan pie and part shortbread and I make them absolutely every year.
+They have a buttery crust and caramel sauce filling that is nutty, crispy and chewy.
+It’s part pecan pie and part shortbread cookie and I always make them as part of my Thanksgiving menu.

-Add them to your Thanksgiving menu or Christmas dinner along with my pumpkin bars with cream cheese frosting, M&M cookie bars or pumpkin pie bars and wow your guests with the amazing flavors and textures that these bars bring to the table!
+Add them to your Christmas dinner along with my pumpkin bars with cream cheese frosting, M&M cookie bars or pumpkin pie bars and wow your guests with the amazing flavors and textures that these easy bars bring to the table!

 Recipe Ingredients